A PBN-RL-XAI Framework for Discovering a "Hit-and-Run" Therapeutic Strategy in Melanoma

-The heatmap illustrates a persistent ``vulnerability signature'' that drives the agent's policy.
-At the initial step, we observe a powerful negative SHAP contribution from the key driver genes NRAS and RELA, indicating a strong initial impetus for intervention.
-While this signal weakens after the first step, it does not disappear; instead, it persists at a consistent, lower intensity for the remainder of the episode.
-This suggests that even as the network evolves, these genes continue to exert a background pressure that the agent has learned to correctly ignore.
-Other genes, including LOXL2 and MAPK3, contribute weaker, transient negative signals in the early steps before becoming neutral.
+The heatmap shows powerful initial negative SHAP contributions from NRAS and RELA (-0.4 to -0.6), indicating strong intervention impetus.
+This signal persists at lower intensity (-0.2 to -0.4) throughout episodes, suggesting these genes exert background pressure the agent learns to ignore.
+Other genes contribute weaker, transient signals before becoming neutral.

-This temporal pattern of network self-organization following an initial perturbation aligns with emerging therapeutic paradigms in cancer treatment.
-The concept parallels successful clinical strategies such as induction chemotherapy in acute leukemias, where intensive initial treatment creates system instability that resolves into remission \cite{tallman2019acute}, and immune checkpoint blockade, where brief T-cell activation triggers sustained anti-tumor responses \cite{ribas2022cancer}.
-The identification of NRAS and RELA as key, persistent vulnerability drivers reflects established understanding that RAS/MAPK hyperactivation and NF-$\kappa$B inflammatory signaling represent critical resistance mechanisms \cite{bahar2023targeting,hugo2016genomic}, supporting the biological plausibility of the discovered intervention strategy.
+This temporal self-organization pattern aligns with successful clinical strategies like induction chemotherapy and immune checkpoint blockade, where initial perturbation triggers sustained therapeutic response.
+The identification of NRAS and RELA as persistent vulnerability drivers reflects established understanding of RAS/MAPK and NF-$\kappa$B as critical resistance mechanisms\cite{hugo2016genomic}.